 Pacific University requires students provide proof of immunizations.
-Failure to comply with the University policy can affect a student’s admission, enrollment, or ability to continue in a health professions program in Pacific University.
+Failure to comply with the School of PA Studies policy can affect a student’s admission, enrollment, or ability to continue in a health professions program in Pacific University.
 Students are required to have all current immunizations as recommended by the Centers of Disease Control and Prevention (CDC) for health care providers.
 Oregon Statute requires information about vaccine preventable diseases be given to all incoming university students.
 Please review this information at www.pacificu.edu/vaccineinfo.

 Students are required to provide proof of:

-- Effective May 2021, per Pacific University policy: Covid-19 immunization with proof of completed vaccination series.
+- Covid-19 immunization with proof of completed vaccination series and booster.